Ivan Hunter Is The Boogaloo Boi Who Opened Fire On A Minneapolis Police Station

 A 26-year-old member of the so-called Boogaloo Bois, a far right, anti-government extremist movement, is facing federal charges for shooting 13 rounds from an AK-47 style semi-automatic rifle at the Minneapolis Police Third Precinct.
-Ivan Harrison Hunter of Boerne, Texas was arrested in San Antonio on Wednesday and faces a charge of interstate travel with the intention of participating in a riot, the Minnesota U.S. Attorney’s office announced in a statement.
+Ivan Harrison Hunter of Boerne, Texas was arrested in San Antonio, Texas, on Wednesday and faces a charge of interstate travel with the intention of participating in a riot, the Minnesota US Attorney’s office announced in a statement.

-Hunter is accused of opening fire on the police precinct that was burned down on May 27 and 28 as racial justice protestors took the streets following the police killing of George Floyd.
-According to the federal complaint, Hunter wore a skull mask and tactical gear when he fired his gun at the precinct and allegedly helped set the building on fire.

 Advertisement